Frequently Asked Questions

 - When is my boss going to send my W2 or 1099-MISC to me?
 When is my college going to send my 1098-T to me?
 When is my bank or broker going to send my 1099-DIV dividend and interest statement or my 1098 mortgage statement?

-- W2s, 1099s, and 1098s are required to be sent out by January 31st.
+- W2s, 1099s, and 1098s are required by law to be sent out by January 31st.
 Depending on your postal service, it could be mid-February before you receive your documents.
 You will likely not receive a 1099-DIV on your stock or interest if you have received less than $10.

 - What kind of records do I need to keep?